WHAT IS A FARMERS’ MARKET?

 The stallholder is a producer representative of the collaborative farming arrangement, and all market day proceeds are distributed back to the respective producers.

 Market day sellers may also be farm employees who can demonstrate farm and product knowledge.

 Share farmers who lease grazing or arable land for the purposes of producing food, plants and other eligible products by their sole endeavour are entitled to sell the produce they have raised or cultivated at a farmers' market.

-A specialty food producer of value-added food products that primarily comprise local, seasonal and regional ingredients, preferably sourced directly from farmers, and those specialty foods sold by the specialty maker or business staff.
+A specialty food producer of value-added food products that primarily comprise local, seasonal and regional ingredients, preferably sourced directly from farmers and market stallholders, and those specialty foods sold by the specialty maker or business staff.

 The nominated person responsible for the management of the farmers’ market on market day.

 The organisation responsible for the governance of the farmers’ market/s, to which the market manager is responsible.
 In the event that the market is a commercial enterprise (not an Incorporated Association) these entities may be one and the same.

 - PRODUCTS RECOMMENDED FOR SALE AT A FARMERS’ MARKET

 A primary food product for human consumption sold in its raw form that has not been processed or manufactured in any way, other than packaged.

 Seafood, game and foraged foods